 Harvey shared: “At the outset, we were thrilled to be able to adopt siblings from the same birth parents.
 This will certainly give them something in common that many adopted children do not have.
 I expect this will be especially true as they get older and start being more curious about adoption and about their birth parents and birth siblings.
 It gives us an experience more like that of parents raising their birth children, such as observing the similarities and differences between siblings of the same birth parents.
 For us, however, the decision to adopt our son’s sibling was easy because we already decided we wanted a larger family, had already submitted the paperwork, and were so happy with the first child’s 18 months, that it was a “no-brainer” to adopt a second child from the same birth mother.
 This is not to say we could not respect the decision of adoptive parents declining such an opportunity.
 Obviously, you have to do what is best for everyone.
 If the adoptive family is truly not in a position to add a new child, for whatever reason, and doing so would make things worse for the children already adopted, it would be better to decline than to make things worse.
 Each person must make the right decision for themselves and their families.
 They should not feel pressured to take in a child they could not care for and love in the way each child deserves.”

 Teri responded: “When I first learned that Nicole had given birth to twins- almost 18 months to the day after Gabi was born- I was surprised.
 I couldn’t imagine that she had gotten pregnant so soon.
+Someone told me that she received IVF treatment and that she managed to get some fertility loans to help pay for this.
+As long as she’s happy I don’t care what she does!
 The only thoughts I had ever indulged in regarding a possible future pregnancy included a fantasy where I pictured Gabi at about 4 years- and Nicole asking us to parent her biological sibling.
 I had never even imagined (let alone prepared for) the idea that she would choose to parent.
 I wanted so badly for the things she had told the agency at her initial contact to be true- that she was returning to college, and getting her life back on track.
 When it started to sink in that she had not only gotten pregnant again, but she was also choosing to parent- so many questions began to form.
 The most pressing by far; how can I explain to Gabi that out of Nicole’s 6 children, she was the only one that had been placed for adoption?
 I cried for a few days.
 I called family and friends for comfort and advice.
 I posted my feelings on the STAR adoption family message board at Yahoo groups.
 I also called STAR and talked to our caseworker.
 I talked.
 It was the best thing for me.
 Speaking to others about it allowed me to better understand my feelings.
 Eventually, I wrote a letter to Nicole.
 I shared my fears for Gabi with her.
 This was a HUGE relief.
 After about two months, I sent gifts for the twins along with our congratulations.
 I’d be lying if I didn’t admit that I still have the occasional fantasy of getting that phone call from STAR- where they relay the message to us that Nicole wants to know if we are interested in parenting the twins.
 My husband and I have even had fantasy conversations of bedroom arrangements and twin parenting.
 The best advice that I have for those who experience this is to remember that sometimes we create worries and fears for our children.
 I don’t know what Gabi’s reaction will be as she is able to comprehend her situation.
 I don’t want to create problems for her by assuming that she should or will feel a certain way.
 As with all situations, I need to follow her lead- let her grow and develop into the person that she is destined to become.
 I’ll let her decide what things bother her, and what to roll off of her shoulders.
 It is my duty to be there for her and love and protect her through whatever comes her way.”

 Jennifer wrote: “When we found out our son’s birth mother was pregnant we were surprised to say the least!
 We were very angry at first.
 Our first reaction was, “How could she do this to us?”
 After the reality set in, we started to feel empathy for her parents who were so supportive of her first adoption plan.
 It was weird because immediately we wanted the entire family to know that we were here if she decided not to parent.
 Really though, deep down in our hearts no matter how much she tried to convince us, we knew that there was no way she could or would follow through with it.
 How could she go through such a painful ordeal again?
 Up until weeks before the delivery we never really felt that butterfly feeling you get when you are going to be a parent again.
 We had that exciting, nervous feeling when we first learned about Matthew and Bella.”